isaichavez19-maker/vst3_dev_portal/src/pages/FAQ/Processing.md

 ## Q: Can the host call the process function without Audio buffers?

-Yes, the host can call [IAudioProcessor::process](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IAudioProcessor.html#a6b98eb31cf38ba96a28b303c13c64e13) without buffers (numInputs and numOutputs are zeroed), in order to flush parameters (from host to plug-in).
+Yes, the host can call [Vst:: IAudioProcessor::process](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IAudioProcessor.html#a6b98eb31cf38ba96a28b303c13c64e13) without buffers (numInputs and numOutputs are zeroed), in order to flush parameters (from host to plug-in).

 ---